 The fact of the matter is, that we all experience sound differently, some enjoy the background hum, some prefer steely silence, and we all know a disturbingly loud noise when we hear one.
 The key is volume.
 The National Institute for Occupational Safety and Health (NIOSH) has recommended that all worker exposures to noise should be controlled below a level equivalent to 85 dBA for eight hours to minimize occupational noise induced hearing loss8.
 Taking measures to ensure that high volume is not consistent over a long period of time can help to produce an optimal environment for concentration, stress levels and productivity.

-Want to learn more about the most comprehensive indoor air quality monitor in the Airthings for Business solution, including PM, Noise, Radon and more?
-Get even more control over your space today with View PLus for Business→
+Want to learn more about the most comprehensive indoor air quality monitor in the Airthings for Business solution, including PM, Noise, and more?
+Get even more control over your space today with Space Pro (formerly View Plus for Business) →